pepperouni/Helper/README.md

 Helper

-Helper is a really simple IRC, written enterily by me.
+Helper is a really simple IRC bot, written enterily by me.

 Requiered to run: